Business Insurance in California: Key Takeaways

 Determine risks specific to your California business

 Start with the coverage you legally can't avoid.
-Workers' comp costs California businesses more than any other state, and penalties for non-compliance include $10,000 minimum fines plus potential stop-work orders.
-If you're near wildfire zones where PG&E cuts power during high winds, calculate how many days of lost revenue and spoiled inventory you can absorb.
-Urban businesses face different math: retail theft losses in San Francisco and Los Angeles have forced some insurers to add crime coverage requirements to commercial leases.
+Workers' comp costs California businesses more than in any other state, and penalties for non-compliance include $10,000 minimum fines plus potential stop-work orders.
+Businesses near wildfire zones where PG&E cuts power during high winds should calculate how many days of lost revenue and spoiled inventory they can absorb.
+Urban businesses face a different calculation: retail theft losses in San Francisco and Los Angeles have pushed some insurers to add crime coverage requirements to commercial leases.

 2. 2